rnerell/cypress-userguide/_includes/userguide/Acknowledgment.markdown

-We would appreciate if all publications that include resutls generated using Cypress cluster inlude short statement in the Acknowledgment section.
+We request that all publications that include results generated using the Cypress Cluster include a short statement in the Acknowledgments section.

 An example acknowledgment may look like this:

 **Clemson University is acknowledged for generous allotment of compute time on Cypress cluster.**